JackSSS/snail/README.md

 # snail

-## After cloning, run npm install folloed by node server.js
+## After cloning, run npm install followed by node server.js
 ## The app is on localhost:5000